NEWS: See below content of our Governing Board Annual Newsletter

 Chair of the Governing Board

-If you want to find out more about the Governing Board at Primrose Hill Primary School or perhaps become more involved in its work, please write to the Chair of Governors – David Adams – at the school.
+If you want to find out more about the Governing Board at Primrose Hill Primary School or perhaps become more involved in its work, please write to the Chair of Governors – Gavin Davies – at the school.